 2) Edit the calendar view.
 Add a relationship to the view for "Group membership: Node group membership ".

-Add a relationship to the view for "OG membership: OG membership from Content".
+Add a relationship to the view for "OG membership: Group Node from OG membership".(The Node group that is associated with the OG membership.)

 3) Add a new contextual filter to each display.
 You will need "OG membership: Group gid ".
 Where it says "When the filter value is NOT in the URL" choose the option to add a default value and select the option "Current group from context".